Circles of Fire - The Amphitheatre (prelude)

 - Tempelhof, Flughafen, Berlin, Germany: Pax — Life Returns to Normal

-Circles of Fire — The Ampitheatre (prelude) begins in the Sibillini mountains in Umbria, Italy where the ominous and foreboding mountain peaks signify the challenges that lay ahead.
-A giant ancient bronze hand reaching upwards emphasises the enormity of these challenges.
+Circles of Fire — The Amphitheatre (prelude) begins in the Sibillini mountains in Umbria, Italy where the ominous and foreboding mountain peaks signify the challenges that lay ahead.
+A giant ancient bronze hand reaching upwards emphasis the enormity of these challenges.
 A bronze sphere looms, signifying the potentially fatal viral infection that is attacking his body.
 Douglas slowly enters the frame in Hadrian’s Palace where he re-interprets the vomiting in Belly of an Architect as a retelling of his own experience of falling ill from a viral attack.
 Throwing his body against the tall marble columns this architectural form serves as a stand in for the hospital and the institution walls where the battle to stay alive takes place.
 A dagger slowly revolves along the path of an ancient tunnel as the pain and contortion of the intestines takes place in the patient.
 The eclipse in the Maritime Theatre at Villa Adriana signifies the nearness of death, and as the risk passes, it moves to the safety of the fortress castle, Rocca Calascio, representing a life saving medical intervention and Douglas’ return to some semblance of health.